 The MAHAS Program will offer a wide range of courses from different aspects of History and Asian Studies with a particular focus on South Asian studies.
 There are two formats of the program.
 Students who will qualify for format-1 must take mandatory six core courses and four elective courses out of eight offered courses (subjective to availability).
 Those who will not qualify for Format-1 must take six core courses and six elective courses out of eight offered courses.

-MAHAS Program Plan: Format 1 with Thesis
+MAHAS Program Plan: Format 1 (with Thesis)

 Year/ Semester |